-Looked like the cap guy who was formally dressed, this girl fashionably late and a little boy who was dropped of were all related.
-By then Siri was all tucked up and found a spot on my shoulders to snooze, whilst I looked at the passing scenery and thought why am I here in the first place?
+It looked like the cap guy who was formally dressed, this girl was fashionably late, and a little boy who was dropped off was all related.
+By then, Siri was all tucked up and found a spot on my shoulders to snooze while I looked at the passing scenery and thought, why am I here in the first place?
 I knew why, but that is not for this blog.
-The conversations were dissipating as the vehicle movement lulled everyone into oblivion except for me and the guy in red shirt who kept having tea the whole night alongside the driver.
+The conversations dissipated as the vehicle movement lulled everyone into oblivion except for me and the guy in the red shirt who kept having tea the whole night alongside the driver.
 I wanted a cup too.
-I do not know when I stole my 40 winks, since I woke up too hurried voices saying 29 minutes 48 second really How did that happen 48 seconds?
+I do not know when I stole my 40 winks since I woke up too hurried voices saying 29 minutes 48 seconds.
+How did that happen 48 seconds?

-It was cold and dark, I just wanted to curl up and be back in Mumbai.
-6 hours and some minutes later my bed seemed far away.
-Arming my knapsack my little red bag Siri and I trudged on a muddy path that made its way into a little hamlet.
+It was cold and dark, and I just wanted to curl up and be back in Mumbai.
+Six hours and some minutes later, my bed seemed far away.
+Arming my knapsack, my little red bag Siri and I trudged on a muddy path that made its way into a bit of hamlet.
 The people living there were used to 5 am visitors since none of them batted their eyes but were curious enough to know where we were heading.
-I realised that the boys and the girls were separated and I found myself in a concrete house lined with asbestos sheet, piled up with bedding, pillows.
-Sleep was still on my mind and here was this girl the one who was fashionably late shouting at a decibel not suitable for mornings saying go go go we have 26 minutes and some seconds.
+I realized that the boys and the girls were separated, and I found myself in a concrete house lined with an asbestos sheet, piled up with bedding, pillows.
+Sleep was still on my mind, and here was this girl who was fashionably late shouting at a decibel not suitable for mornings saying go we have 26 minutes and some seconds.
 Did I sign up for a boot camp?
 I looked at Siri and just the way she looked told me everything is going to be great.
-I announced that I have to brush and wash my face, without compromising on the seconds was ready and followed our little group back in to the little yellow bus.
+I announced that I have to brush and wash my face, without compromising on the seconds was ready and followed our little group back into the small yellow bus.

-The front of the house was for Uno and the boys to crash, the middle room was for us girls and the backyard was common.
-We all gathered up for dinner in the girls room and after scrumptious dinner decided to play the country game.
+The front of the house was for Uno and the boys to crash, the middle room was for us girls, and the backyard was shared.
+We all gathered up for dinner in the girl's room and decided to play the country game after a delicious dinner.
 Bhavin had it coming and did it rain on him that evening.
-We will definitely visit him on Valentines and New Years with gajar ka halwa.
-Ha Ha Ha Ha.. by now I found another friend Turna.
-When four girls are armed boy do stay away. 🙂 The room was converted back into a dorm and we snuggled in despite the electricity fluctuating due to the rain gods.
+We will visit him on Valentine's and New Year with Gajar ka halwa.
+Ha Ha, Ha Ha.. by now I found another friend Turna.
+When four girls are armed, boys do stay away. 🙂 The room was converted back into a dorm, and we snuggled in despite the electricity fluctuating due to the rain gods.
 Guess who was next to me apart from Siri - Hitler.
-I warned her of my nocturnal kicks hugged my pillow It was again an early morning with some of us wanting to sleep in and those who wanted to see the next batch hatch.
-I stayed in caught up on sleep and after breakfast of Upma and Sheera we packed up to leave.
-The bus got on to the local ferry that also was a barge and our appetites were already whetted for the famous Vada Pavs whose reputation preceded even before we got there that was available on the ferry..
+I warned her of my nocturnal kicks hugged my pillow.
+It was again an early morning with some of us wanting to sleep in and those who wanted to see the next batch hatch.
+I stayed in caught up on sleep, and after breakfast of Upma and Sheera, we packed up to leave.
+The Bus got on to the local ferry that also was a barge, and our appetites were already whetted for the famous Vada Pavs.
+Their reputation preceded even before we got there that was available on the ferry.
 We did absolute justice to those Vada Pavs, hot tea, and finger corns.
-We gave him a steady stream of business and by the time we made it to land his pockets were heavier and our tummies fuller.
+We gave him a steady stream of business, and by the time we made it to land, his pockets were heavier and our tummies fuller.